 Current State of Drug Rehab Centers in Florida

 Often referred to as “Recovery Capital,” Florida is brimming with opportunities for treatment; with more on the horizon.
-In their annual National Survey of Substance Abuse Treatment Services (N-SSATS), the Substance Abuse and Mental Health Services Administration (SAMHSA) found that there were more than 716 drug rehab centers in Florida in 2016 – with 314 private, non-profit facilities, 366 private, for-profit facilities, 17 local, county or government facilities, 3 state government treatment centers, 16 federal government-run centers, 13 ran by the Department of Veterans Affairs and 3 facilities from the Department of Defense.
+In their annual National Survey of Substance Use Disorder Treatment Services (N-SSATS), the Substance Use Disorder and Mental Health Services Administration (SAMHSA) found that there were more than 716 drug rehab centers in Florida in 2016 – with 314 private, non-profit facilities, 366 private, for-profit facilities, 17 local, county or government facilities, 3 state government treatment centers, 16 federal government-run centers, 13 ran by the Department of Veterans Affairs and 3 facilities from the Department of Defense.
 This makes Florida the third-highest state, following New York and California, for addiction treatment options.

 Earlier this year, The Florida Alcohol and Drug Abuse Association announced it has received $1 million in funding from the Aetna Foundation to support two new programs aimed at fighting the opioid epidemic in the state.
 This is, indeed, much needed as in 2016 alone, the state reported 2,798 opioid-related overdose deaths which equals a rate of 14.4 deaths per 100,000 persons.
 The national average in 2016, was 13.3 deaths per 100,000 persons.
 In South Florida, alone, there are hundreds of facilities to fit each patient’s unique and specific needs.

 Along with the current drug rehab centers in Florida, The Florida legal system may be able to help with the addiction treatment process.
 The state has laws in place to specifically help those who are struggling with addiction, along with laws in place for those who have refused treatment or have previously gotten into trouble.
 The Marchman Act is part of a Florida statute that assists people with finding and receiving treatment for alcohol and drug addiction.
 Under this law, a person may be involuntarily assessed if they are believed to be substance-abuse impaired.
-Family members may also use the Marchman Act to get help for their loved one if they are refusing treatment for an addiction.

 What to Look for In a Florida Drug Rehab

-According to The National Survey on Drug Use and Health, 21.0 million people aged 12 or older needed substance abuse treatment in 2016, yet only 3.8 million went to rehab.
+According to The National Survey on Drug Use and Health, 21.0 million people aged 12 or older needed substance use disorder treatment in 2016, yet only 3.8 million went to rehab.
 When patients aren’t sure what to look for, it can be hard to find some place to treat the addiction properly.
 When deciding which drug or alcohol rehab center is best, consider the following questions: